nodejs/node/deps/v8/docs/merging_and_patching.md

 For the examples, a branched 2.4 version of V8 will be used.
 Substitute "2.4" with your version number.

-**An associated issue is mandatory if a patch is merged.
-This helps with keeping track of merges.**
+**An associated issue on Chromium's or V8's issue tracker is mandatory if a patch is merged.
+This helps with keeping track of merges.
+You can use [a template](https://code.google.com/p/v8/issues/entry?template=Merge%20request) to create an issue.**

 # Merge process outlined